mearashadowfax/GuardianVPN/README.md

 ![GuardianVPN](https://user-images.githubusercontent.com/125820963/227031972-c2d5c1ba-9b0d-4b47-9860-c3abc8a0d392.png)

-This project is a Telegram Bot that allows users to connect to an OpenVPN server and generate configuration files via a Telegram Bot.
-It also includes some additional command handlers to provide information about the VPN service.
+The GuardianVPN Telegram Bot allows users to connect to OpenVPN and WireGuard servers, generate configuration files, and purchase VPN access passes for a selected duration using their preferred payment method.

 ## Features
 • Generate VPN configuration files with ease via Telegram Bot
-• Connect to OpenVPN server
+• Connect to OpenVPN and WireGuard servers
+• Payment options to purchase VPN access passes for a selected duration
 • Additional command handlers to provide information about the VPN service
-• Payment options to purchase VPN access passes for a selected duration

 ## Installation
-1. Create a new Telegram bot using BotFather:
+1. Create a new Telegram bot using [BotFather](https://t.me/BotFather):
     • Open Telegram and search for BotFather
     • Type `/start` to start the conversation with BotFather
     • Type `/newbot` and follow the instructions to create a new bot